-You must submit reports through the portal in line with the grant agreement.
+You must submit reports in line with the grant agreement.
 We will provide the requirements for these reports as appendices in the grant agreement.
 We will remind you of your reporting obligations before a report is due.

 11.2.1.
 End of project report